TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/ColorPicker.md

 ```lua
 function ColorPicker(Scope: Scope): (props: ColorPickerProperties) -> Frame
 ```
-Initializes the ColorPicker component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is an HSV color picker that uses a value slider.

 ## Default Syntax